UmangVira0/linkedinBot_Selenium/README.md

 # linkedinBot_Selenium
-A python based LinkedIn bot using selenium.
-Currently it can message people.
-(Upgrades are in progress)
+Python-based LinkedIn bot driven by Selenium.
+Currently the bot can collectively message multiple people that the user is connected.
+The bot is still a work in progress and in future can selectively message multiple people and connect to other people